My Health Record

 Access the test simulation environment.

-There are a number of promotional resources that can be used to inform consumers about My Health Record.
-Instructions for ordering My Health Record brochures.
+There are a number of promotional resources for health care professionals and consumers that can be used to inform consumers about My Health Record.